humphd/node-bugzilla/README.md

 A node module that makes it easy to file bugs automatically from node and Express apps.

 When an uncaught exception happens in a node app, `node-bugzilla` handles it and confirms that there is a bug filed in Bugzilla for this crash.
-Crashes are identified by their summary, which includes an optional user supplied prefix (e.g., "[Crash:<my-app>]"), an error message (the value of `err.message`) and the filename and line number of the crash's top frame.
+Crashes are identified by their summary, which includes an optional user supplied prefix (e.g., "[Crash:my-app]"), an error message (the value of `err.message`) and the filename and line number of the crash's top frame.
 Bugs are only filed once, and additional crashes in the same location will not fill-up your Bugzilla server with duplicates.

 # Install
 For [node](http://nodejs.org) install with [npm](http://npmjs.org):